santosh/leetcode/dsa/linkedlist/README.md

 # Linked List

+- Linked lists are composed of nodes and references / pointing from one node to the other!!
+- The last reference is pointing to a NULL.
 - Is not pre-initilized.
 The size of the linked list is not declared first, in contrast to arrays, where we have to fix the size of the array.
 - Stores each list item in non contagious memory location.
 Thus there is no wastage of memory
+- They can be used to implement several other common data types: stacks, queues

 There are at least two variables which should be there in a linked list node.